Language

 header-mask header-mask

-Near-ambient-pressure scanning tunneling microscope
+Near-ambient pressure scanning tunneling microscope

 In the scanning tunneling microscope (STM), a sharp metallic tip is brought close to an electrically conductive surface biased at a voltage Vts.
 When the tip-surface separation dts is small enough, a potential barrier for the electrons reduces to the point when quantum tunneling occurs.
 The tunneling electrons form electric current whose amplitude exponentially decreases with dts.
 The current is used in the STM feedback to position the tip in a precise distance above the surface.
 Employing the exponentially dependent tunneling current in the feedback is the key factor that made STM the first method with a real-space atomic resolution and one of the most widespread methods in the present-day surface science.
 The amazing spatial resolution of the STM and the relative simplicity of the method triggered the evolution of further SPM methods such as non-contact atomic force microscopy (nc-AFM).